On Albert, there are two ways that teachers can provide students with practice questions:

-When a subject is “closed” for independent practice, students will only be allowed to practice questions that teachers have added to assignments.
+When a subject is “closed” for independent practice, students can only practice questions that teachers have added to assignments.

-What happens if I open independent practice for a subject and classroom?
+What happens if I open independent practice for my class?

-Students enrolled in the class will be able to independently practice all questions in the subject that are not part of Albert “assessments”.
+Students enrolled in the class will be able to independently practice all questions in the subject that are not part of Albert-curated assessments.

 Questions in assessments are never open for independent practice.
-To let your students practice on assessment questions, you must assign the assessment to the classroom.
+To let your students practice on assessment questions, you must assign the assessment to your class.

 Note: You must individually open independent practice for each of your Albert classrooms.

 How do I know if a subject is open for independent practice?

 When you create a class, all subjects are closed for independent practice.
 You must opt-in to opening a subject for independent practice.